CodeTheChangeUBC/yes-vancouver/YesVancouverApp/docs/Application-Todo.md

 - Perks
     - Currently list of sponsors are static.
 Need to find way to store sponsors on Wild Apricot (or on separate database) and fetch them from there.
-    - Need to implement functionality to sort the sponsor alphabetically and categorically and favorite them.
+    - Need to implement functionality to sort the sponsors alphabetically and categorically and favorite them.
     - PerksDetails also static.
 Need to find way to store and fetch them from the server.

 - Newsfeed